Eligh100/signup-example/README.md

 - Create file db_password.txt at api/SQL, containing your DB password (and nothing else)
 - Feel free to edit connection string to fit your preferences (i.e. different username, port number, etc.)

-## Testing
+## Unit Testing

-- Must have server running whilst running tests
+- Must have api server running whilst running tests
 - In ideal situation, tests would use a different database table - but my tests just use the main DB table